Registration under the Food Act

 Businesses whose main activity involves the handling or sale of unpackaged low-risk foods or pre-packaged potentially hazardous foods not commonly associated with food poisoning.
 Examples include milk bars, convenience stores, wholesalers and water carters.
 The business requires only minimum records to be kept.

 Class 4 Premises

 Businesses that pose a low risk to public health.
-Generally this includes the sale of pre-packaged shelf stable foods.
+Generally, this includes the sale of pre-packaged shelf-stable foods.
 Examples include uncut fruit and vegetables, bottle shops, simple sausage sizzles.
-The business does not generally require records to be kept, these business are encouraged to be registered on the state wide Streatrader system
+The business does not generally require records to be kept, these businesses are encouraged to be registered on the statewide Streatrader system.

 The Act also requires food premises to comply with the Food Standards Code Australia New Zealand (FSANZ).
 It is a criminal offence in Australia to supply food that does not comply with relevant food standards.
 It is also an offence to sell food which is damaged, has deteriorated or perished, is adulterated, or unfit for human consumption.
 This means that it is not only the business owner or proprietor who is responsible for food safety in the business, all staff that handle and prepare food for sale to consumers are responsible for food safety.

 Without compromising food safety, the Act is designed to impose only reasonable compliance costs on businesses and community groups that sell food.
 It does this through matching the level of regulation to the level of risk of different food business activities.

 Some of the activities that Environmental Health Officers undertake to monitor the safety of food prepared and sold in Nillumbik Shire include